-Our voters know him for inventing the weird and whacky dishes on TV, and now they fancy trying his bizarre combinations for themselves, but obviously without the interminable waiting list at the Fat Duck.
+Our voters know him for inventing the weird and whacky dishes shown on TV, and now they fancy trying his bizarre combinations for themselves, but obviously without the interminable waiting list at the Fat Duck.

 Dinner by Heston Blumenthal at the Mandarin Oriental gives diners the chance to soak up the energy and activity of the great man from the comfort of your table as you peep through the chef’s table window, or simply enjoy the Hyde Park views and curious historical menu.

 British Historical is, unsurprisingly, a widely overlooked genre of cuisine.
 If anyone was going to dig it out then there would be no prizes for guessing that Heston Blumenthal would run with it.
 What is perhaps a little more surprising is not that he did, but that it was such a huge success.